• Only the author's initials are given, regardless of the presentation of the author's name on the journal article.

 When including the internet address of articles retrieved from searches in full-text databases, use the Recommended URLs for Full-text Databases, which are the URLs for the main entrance to the service and are easier to reproduce.

-• Include the complete Internet address and date accessed for articles sourced from the Internet.
+• Include the URL and date accessed for articles sourced from the Internet.
+Access date is not required if there is a DOI available.

 Standard format for citation